glennklockwood/limelead-quartz-content/InfiniBand.md

 Just as NVIDIA GPUs have become the de facto standard processor for large-scale [[LLM training]], InfiniBand has become the de facto standard network technology in AI clusters.

+## Routing

+**Up-down routing** applies to fat trees and only lets traffic change directions once.
+For a three-layer tree with IB0, IB1, and IB2 switches, traffic cannot bounce between IB1 and IB2 to work around bad paths; once traffic makes it up to the top IB2 layer, it turns around and must only go down to its destination.

 ## Scalability challenges

 ### Address space limitations